The deadline for applications has been extended to Sunday, May 21.

 - Education and scientific organisations like the Academy of European Law and European Space Agency

 Those wishing to take part are asked to send their name, position, institutional affiliation and a 300-word (approx.) abstract to firstname.lastname@example.org by 30 April 2017.
+(EDIT: The deadline for applications has been extended to Sunday, May 21).
 Accepted presenters will be informed by mid-May.
 General queries can be directed to the conference organisers: Suvi Kansikas (suvi.kansikas[at]helsinki.fi) and Matthew Broad (matthew.broad[at]utu.fi).

 We plan to pursue the possibility of publishing papers from the conference in a book of proceedings and especially encourage doctoral and early career researchers to apply.